serena-ramley/21daychallenge2019/README.md

 # Day 8 Trash To Treasure
 We need to complete a function called smartGarbage(trash, bins), which will be responsible for increasing the garbage count for waste, recycling, or compost depending on what trash is submitted.
 Our function will receive two arguments.
 The first argument, trash, is a string that will tell our function what type of item is being submitted.
 The second argument, bins, is an object containing three properties (waste, recycling, and compost), which hold some numerical value.
 Our function must increase the correct value in the bins object, and the return the newly updated object.

+# Day 9 Driving Mayor Daisy
+Complete the function, carPassing(cars, speed), that takes in an array of car objects, and the speed of a car as it passes the sensor.
+This function should create a new object with with a property called speed, and another property called time and add it to the cars array.
+We can retrieve the current time, for setting the time property, by using the Date.now() function, which is built into JavaScript!

+Our function should return an array that includes all of the elements in cars as well as our new element.